Fernando-Linhares/project_backend_tutorial/README.md

 ### Overview

-This is a application just for begginers in backend application, we'r coding using nodejs, docker, express, mongodb and more libs related this environment
+This is a application just for begginers in backend application, we're coding using nodejs, docker, express, mongodb and more libs related this environment

 ### Usage